XFLOPS/Flame Overview

-Welcome to the XFLOPS documentation.
-Learn about Flame, our distributed engine for AI Agents.
+Welcome to the XFLOPS!
+Learn about Flame, an distributed engine for AI Agents and Quant.

-Flame is our flagship distributed engine for AI Agents, designed to handle the most demanding AI workloads with unprecedented efficiency and scalability.
+Flame is a distributed engine for AI Agents and Quant, designed to handle the most demanding elastic workloads with unprecedented efficiency and scalability.

 Key Features of Flame